michaelgrn/SampleCode/Web Development/LITERATE/README.md

 ## My Contributions

 My main Responsibilites for the LITERATE app was implementating a logging system, troubleshooting/updating the UI, and resolving previous bugs with API calls.
 This code can be found in literate-app/js/postgres.factory.js (for logging),  /literate-app/routes/index.js (logging and cookie writing code), and /literate-app/views/search.vue (code for logging).
 I further created a database to store this logging information, the schema seen in /database-creation.

+It should be noted that this code is incomplete, as LITERATE is a research project in process.